davidjohnmaccallum/scala-rest-api/README.md

 }
 ```

-Then create a controller action to read the data from the database and return as JSON.
+Then create controller actions to read the data from the database and return as JSON.

 ```scala
 package controllers